 With the higher demand for large solar modules (240W or more) used in grid-tie applications, it has become hard to find manufacturers committed to the off-grid segment of the market.
 The options for individuals and companies looking for solar panels that properly suit the requirements of their low voltage projects have been reduced.

 Companies like Kyocera and ET Solar have always included low voltage modules in their PV portfolio.
-However it comes to no surprise that Kyocera has discontinued their KC85 model, a popular 12V 85W solar panel, to focus on their high voltage panels targeting residential and commercial grid-tie projects.
+However, it comes to no surprise that Kyocera has discontinued their KC85 model, a popular 12V 85W solar panel, to focus on their 140 Watt 12-Volt KD140 models and high voltage 250W and 325W polycristalline panels targeting residential and commercial grid-tie projects.

 This transition opened opportunities for companies like Solarland, a manufacturer specialized in solar off-grid applications.
 Solarland offers PV panels rated at 6, 12 and 24 Volts specifically designed to be paired with off-grid systems operating at the same voltage.